MultiCraft/repixture/manual_generator/content/manual.md

 ### Mod compatibility

-While Repixture supports Minetest mods, not all mods that were created for Minetest will work in Repixture.
+While Repixture supports Luanti mods, not all mods that were created for Luanti will work in Repixture.

 Mods …